null

 Don't let the name scare you away!
 These popular houseplants are guaranteed to slither right into your heart.

-Snake plants are actually in the succulent family and count agaves among the members of their family tree.
-(Just don't try to harvest them to make tequila!)
-They have many of the same easy-care attributes as their agave cousins: They're very forgiving if you forget to water them, don't require much sunlight to grow, and do a great job purifying the air—perfect for a stuffy office.
-If you're cultivating an indoor garden of houseplants, a snake plant's upright, spiky habit will add a bit of interesting texture amid the ferns, palms, and spider plants.
+Snake plants are actually considered semi-succulent; they are members of the asparagus family and count agaves.
+Just don't try to harvest them to make tequila!
+They have many of the same easy-care attributes as their agave cousins: they're very forgiving if you forget to water them and will tolerate a low-light spot.
+Snake plants are good at removing dust and other allergens from the air and release oxygen at night–making them a great plant for the bedroom.
+If you're cultivating an indoor garden of houseplants, a snake plant's upright, spiky habit adds a bit of interesting texture amid the ferns, palms, and spider plants.

 Where to Grow a Snake Plant

-2. Fill the container ⅓ of the way full with fast-draining Miracle-Gro® Cactus, Palm & Citrus Potting Mix, which is specially designed to help low-water plants grow big and strong.
+2. Fill the container about ⅓ of the way full with fast-draining Miracle-Gro® Tropical Potting Mix

-4. Water your snake plant and let it drain, then set it on a catch tray or saucer and move it to its new home.
+5. Water your snake plant thoroughly, and let it drain.
+Then set it on a plant saucer and move it to its new home.

 How to Water a Snake Plant